d2l-ai/d2l-en/chapter_appendix-mathematics-for-deep-learning/naive-bayes.md

 ((train_images, train_labels), (
     test_images, test_labels)) = tf.keras.datasets.mnist.load_data()

-# Original pixel values of MNIST range from 0-255 (as the digits are stored as uint8).
+# Original pixel values of MNIST range from 0-255 (as the digits are stored as
-# For this section, pixel values that are greater than 128 (in the original image) are
+# uint8).
+For this section, pixel values that are greater than 128 (in the
-# converted to 1 and values that are less than 128 are converted to 0.
-Why?
-See section
+# original image) are converted to 1 and values that are less than 128 are
-# 18.9.2 and 18.9.3.
+# converted to 0.
+See section 18.9.2 and 18.9.3 for why
 train_images = tf.floor(tf.constant(train_images / 128, dtype = tf.float32))
 test_images = tf.floor(tf.constant(test_images / 128, dtype = tf.float32))